dumblob/XPMA-CASE/README.md

     - `no_procs_yes_roles` e.g. language & translation settings
     - `every` e.g. temporary storage for outcomes of a user input
 - do not model transformations (combining & splitting) of modeled data as separate records, because they're not semantically part of the data model
-    - e.g. translations - there should be one and only one language in the model representing the "default" content (`no_procs_yes_roles`) and translations should be put e.g. to a separate global collection and they should be applied (overwrite the "default" content) in run time (e.g. using some script task)
+    - e.g. translations - there should be one and only one language in the model representing the "default" content (`no_procs_yes_roles`) and translations should be put e.g. to a separate global collection and they should be applied (overwrite the "default" content) in run time (e.g. using some service/script task)

 ### Remarks